cferris527/Pokemon-RogueLike-COM-S-327-/README.md

 # Important Notes

-Dr Shaeffer released his code after every assignment was due, and students were allowed to build off his code for the next assignment.
+Dr Sheaffer released his code after every assignment was due, and students were allowed to build off his code for the next assignment.
 I elected NOT to do this for any assignment!
 All code included in this repository is 100% mine, made from scratch, you name it.

 As state earlier, this code started in C, but was later ported to C++.